This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Store: MEC

 This MEC Fulcrum Guide PFD (Personal Flotation Device) is fantastic for kayaking!
 It’s comfortable to wear if a paddler’s body fits between XS (extra small) to XXL (extra extra large).
-A PFD generally takes the shape of a person’s body, which is ideal for continuous use.
+A PFD takes the shape of a person’s body, which is ideal for continuous use.
 It’s shorter at the stomach, with adjustable straps at the shoulders.
-This is compared to a life jacket that is more of a one size fits all rectangular shape.
-Its design offers more flotation to support flipping on your back and keeping your face out of the water.
+This is compared to a life jacket that is more of a one-size-fits-all rectangular shape.
+Its design provides additional flotation, helping you flip onto your back and keep your face out of the water.
 Reading up on both types is strongly recommended to see what suits your specific needs.

 Table of Contents

-The MEC Fulcrum Guide PFD is short at the front and back providing great mobility to move arms with ease and rotate the paddle comfortably!
-I don’t feel boxed in unable to move as I would feel in a life jacket.
-With this PFD, it’s comfortable to sit in a kayak as well.
-When wearing a life jacket, its front and backside tend to be pushed upwards because of the longer length, causing a great amount of discomfort while doing this activity.
-While kayaking, the life jacket constricts the neck, and the armholes push up in the armpits.
-This could prevent a kayaker from progressing at a normal speed to their destination.
+Our tester used it while kayaking on Lake Isle.
+The MEC Fulcrum Guide PFD is short at the front and back, providing excellent mobility to move arms with ease and rotate the paddle comfortably!
+This PFD is comfortable to sit in when you’re in a kayak.
+When wearing a life jacket, its front and back tend to be pushed upwards due to its longer length, causing significant discomfort during this activity.

 Camera

-Tip: If you’re kayaking on the ocean, be sure to clean the lenses and the screen regularly with fresh water to take beautiful pictures without salt water spots.
+Tip: When kayaking on the ocean, regularly clean the lenses and screen with fresh water to capture beautiful, saltwater-free photos.

 Colours and Sizes: MEC Fulcrum Guide PFD

-MEC unfortunately no longer sells this personal floatation device in a beautiful yellow colour but it comes in either a red and black or grey for those interested in this MEC Fulcrum Guide PFD.
+MEC unfortunately no longer sells this personal floatation device in a beautiful yellow colour.
+It comes in either red or black for those interested in this MEC Fulcrum Guide PFD.
 The sizes run from XS (extra small) to XXL (extra extra large).
 A coat can fit underneath if one is needed due to high winds or rain.
-A neoprene suit (worn when kayaking in cold temperatures) can also fit underneath the PFD by adjusting the straps on the shoulders and on both sides of the body.
+A neoprene suit (worn when kayaking in cold temperatures) can also fit underneath the PFD by adjusting the straps on the shoulders and both sides of the body.
+The padded PFD provides some body warmth, but makes it bulky to travel with.

 Great review!
 I love all the pockets that this has, because I also like to have my camera and a few other items handy.
 I have been looking at this at MEC and waiting for a sale, since it is $199 now.
 In your opinion, would you think this is suitable for canoeing as well?